What is the DB Function?

 The DB function uses the following arguments:

-- Cost (required argument) – It is the initial cost of the asset.
+- Cost (required argument) – This is the initial cost of the asset.

-- Salvage (required argument) – It is the value of the asset at the end of the depreciation.
+- Salvage (required argument) – The value of the asset at the end of the depreciation.

-- Life (required argument) – It is the useful life of the asset or the number of periods for which we will be depreciating the asset.
+- Life (required argument) – This is the useful life of the asset or the number of periods for which we will be depreciating the asset.

-- Period (required argument) – It is the period for which we wish to calculate the depreciation for.
+- Period (required argument) – The period for which we wish to calculate the depreciation for.

-- Month (optional argument) – It specifies how many months of the year are used in the calculation of the first period of depreciation.
+- Month (optional argument) – Specifies how many months of the year are used in the calculation of the first period of depreciation.
 If omitted, the function will take the default value of 12.